 Looking ahead to your work-optional or retirement lifestyle includes considering ways to replace your employment income.
 We discuss guaranteed, reliable, and variable income.

 For many people, Social Security income represents a significant piece of the retirement-income equation.
 We explain how it can be optimized to help fund your retirement goals.
-Anyone with more than $5 million in retirement assets can move on to the next chapter.

 We show how strategically managed debt can help improve your overall financial situation by providing liquidity when you need to make significant purchases or respond to unforeseen circumstances.